dapr/quickstarts/tutorials/workflow/python/versioning/README.md

     Where `<INSTANCEID>` is the workflow instance ID you received in the `instance_id` property in the previous step.

-    The expected serialized output of the workflow is:
+    The expected serialized output for the named versioned workflow is:

     ```txt
-    "\"This is task versioning\""
+    "\"input task\""
     ```

 6. Stop the Dapr Multi-App run process by pressing `Ctrl+C`.